pcbouman-eur/pcbouman-eur/_pages/supervision.md

 * Fenna ten Haaf (2021) - [Multimodal Prediction of Glaucoma Severity with Convulutional Neural Networks](https://thesis.eur.nl/pub/60887) (*internship at the Biomedical Imaging Group Rotterdam of the Erasmus Medical Center*)
 * Evita Hoogeveen (2021) - The Real-Life Application of Deep Reinforcement Learning to the Hybrid Flow-Shop Scheduling Problem (*internship at Pipple*)
 * Willem Houck (2021) - Data Scarcity in image segmentation (*internship at Sobolt*)
-* Niels Janssen (2021) - Constraining non-parametric models to obtain media effect curves that adhere to the diminishing returns principle (*internship at nielsen*)
+* Niels Janssen (2021) - Constraining non-parametric models to obtain media effect curves that adhere to the diminishing returns principle (*internship at Nielsen*)
 * Luuk Jonkergouw (2021) - [Predicting prices of newly built houses using various machine learning methods](https://thesis.eur.nl/pub/60871) (*internship at Veneficus*)
 * Lennert Jansen (2020) - [On Algorithmic Fairness and Bias Mitigation in Recidivism Prediction - An econometric view on observed tradeoffs between conflicting definitions of fairness, and the applicability of post-processing methods for bias correction of criminal sentencing algorithms](https://thesis.eur.nl/pub/51867) (*internship at IBM*)
 * Kim de Groot (2019) - [Exploring Consumer Preferences for Subscription Packages in Public Transport Using Smart Card Data](https://thesis.eur.nl/pub/50603) (*internship at Lynxx*)

-## Workshops and Tutorials

-I designed and gave a workshop on terminal skills for cloud computing organized by the student association FAECTOR.
-The [workshop materials](https://pcbouman-eur.github.io/workshop-getting-started-cloud/) are publicly available.

-I gave a short tutorial on mathematical optimization during the Winter Workshop on Complex Systems 2022.
-The [materials of the tutorial](https://github.com/pcbouman-eur/wwcs2022-mathprog-tutorial) are publicly available.

-For a number of years, I gave a tutorial on using CPLEX with Java to the students of the Quantitative Methods for Logistics Course.
-The [materials of the tutorial](https://pcbouman-eur.github.io/JavaCplexExample/) are publicly available.

-## Courses at Utrecht University

-I was a teaching assistant between 2004 and 2011 for various courses at the [Department of Information and Computing Sciences of Utrecht University](https://www.uu.nl/en/organisation/department-of-information-and-computing-sciences).
-These courses include:

-* Imperative programming (2 times)
-* Computer architecture and networks (3 times)
-* Databases
-* Graphics
-* Search algorithms (4 times)
-* Data structures
-* Mathematical techniques for computing science (2 times)
-* Logic & Set Theory (3 times)
-* Expert Systems (2 times)
-* Functional programming
-* Internet Programming (2 times)
-* Distributed Programming
-* Strategic Management and ICT

-For the Strategic Management and ICT course, I developed software used to play an immersive classroom business simulation game.